epfl-ML/project2-code/tools/data-extraction-kotlin/README.md

 - `-sleep <true|default=false>` to override whether raw sleep features should be extracted
 - `-col <a,b,c>` to override the columns to extract (defaults to all)

+The shell script `extract_all.sh` can be used to apply the extraction script to the contents of a whole folder.